 In addition, we also announce department rankings for the utilization of paid leave via the intranet on a regular basis.

-As a result, the percentage of paid vacation days taken per year has exceeded 80% and the target monthly average overtime hours has been achieved for four consecutive years.
+As a result, the percentage of paid vacation days taken per year has exceeded 80% and the target monthly average overtime hours has been achieved for five consecutive years.

 Moving forward, we will fully leverage digital technologies to make our work environments even more comfortable.